rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 ## Open source software and the community

 Ubuntu is a Linux distribution published by Canonical in the UK.
-There are both desktop and server versions.
+There are both desktop and server versions available on the [Canonical site](https://ubuntu.com/download).
+If you are using VMware ESXi in your home lab, I recommend downloading Ubuntu server and spinning up a VM.
+It's free and the best way to learn is to get some hands on time with it.
+I have Ubuntu server 24.04 running on ESXi and have various networking tools installed.

+If you have VMware workstation, Virtualbox, or Gnome Boxes running on your laptop, you can download/install Ubuntu Desktop and test it out for free.

 Ubuntu is [Open source software](https://opensource.org/osd/), meaning that the source code is available on the Canonical website.
-If you are coming from Microsoft Windows it's hard to wrap your mind around that!
-You will hear Open source software called Free, Open Source Software (FOSS) or Libre Software.
-In this case the "free" refers freedom, not zero cost.
+This concept might be difficult to understand if you're used to proprietary software like Microsoft Windows!
+You will hear Open source software called 'Free, Open Source Software' (FOSS) or Libre Software.
+In this case the 'free' refers to freedom, not zero cost.
+Some open source projects offer support agreements or other services that require payment.

 What I love about Ubuntu is the "Open Source Software" community.
 It is a large community of developers, users, and engineers who love creating software, hardware, and sharing it.
 Some examples of Open Source Software include: